 It turns out it isn't easy to get these users around the world to agree with each other, so decentralized money was out of reach for researchers for a long time.
 Until Bitcoin came along.
 Proof-of-work is the innovative algorithm that Bitcoin creator Satoshi Nakamoto came up with, making decentralized money without a leader come to life for the first time.

 Proof-of-work vs. proof-of-stake

 Some argue proof-of-work has problems.
 As bitcoin mining has become concentrated, some groups have become more powerful than Bitcoin's creator intended.
-And Bitcoin currently uses at least as much energy as all of Switzerland.
-(Others argue it's not that bad because the current financial system also uses plenty of energy.)
+You often hear critiques that Bitcoin uses as much energy as all of Argentina or some other nation.
+Recently, a report from the White House said that crypto mining's energy consumption undermines U.S. sustainability goals.
+On the other hand, some argue Bitcoin's energy use is not that bad because the current financial system also uses plenty of energy.